 Catharus minimus aliciae

-Status: Uncommon regular spring migrant east, rare central, rare casual west.
+Status: Uncommon regular spring migrant east, rare east-central, rare casual west-central and west.
 Rare casual fall migrant statewide.

 Documentation: Specimen: UNSM ZM11018, 11 May 1910 South Bend, Cass Co.